Ammar03s/Temperature-Control-System/README.md

 This project is a temperature control system that uses an IR remote to set the temperature threshold at which a fan will be activated.
 It also displays the current temperature on an LCD screen and uses LEDs to indicate the temperature range.

+## How to Use

+1. Connect all the components as per the circuit diagram.
+2. Upload the code to the Arduino board.
+3. Use the IR remote to adjust the temperature threshold for the fan.
+4. Observe the temperature on the LCD and the status of the LEDs.
+5. The fan speed will adjust based on the temperature readings.

 ## Components

 - Arduino Board